 To prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists (RRTs).

 The Durham Tech Respiratory Therapy program is accredited by the (Commission on Accreditation for Respiratory Care (CoARC).
 Program outcomes are also listed on the COARC website.

 How to Apply: View the Admissions Checklist.
 Use the button below to apply to Durham Tech following the Health Technologies Enrollment Steps.
-Once prerequisites are completed, apply to the Pharmacy Technology program.
+Once prerequisites are completed, apply to the Respiratory Therapy program.
 The application will be posted here on November 1.
 The application deadline is February 1.
 The Essential Skills and Technology Proficiency forms must also be completed for admission into the program.

 Estimated Tuition & Fees

 |ACA-122||College Transfer Success||1|

 |BIO-169||Anatomy and Physiology II||4|

 |RCP-210||Critical Care Concepts||4|